 Welcome: Parents and children

-Solid Rock Ministries is a group that provides support and encouragement for Christian Defence spouses and serving members.
+Solid Rock Ministries is a group that provides support and encouragement for Christian Defence spouses and serving members, but all are welcome.
+They meet every Monday morning during school terms and also meet for other events, such as dinners, and host an annual retreat.

 When:Monday mornings, 10:00-11:30am